solokeys/solo2/README.md

 #### License

-Solo is fully open source.
+This software is fully open source.

 All software, unless otherwise noted, is dual licensed under [Apache 2.0](LICENSE-APACHE) and [MIT](LICENSE-MIT).
-You may use Solo software under the terms of either the Apache 2.0 license or MIT license.
+You may use the software under the terms of either the Apache 2.0 license or MIT license.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-All hardware, unless otherwise noted, is licensed under [CERN-OHL-S](https://github.com/solokeys/solo2-hw/blob/main/LICENSE.txt).
-You may use Solo hardware under the terms of the CERN-OHL-S license.

-All documentation, unless otherwise noted, is licensed under [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).
-You may use Solo documentation under the terms of the CC-BY-SA 4.0 license.